 Amnesty USA Group 30 has been around since the mid 1970s-no one is quite sure just when it was founded, since none of the founding members is still with the group.
 A core of members have been around since the early 1980s, though, and the collective memory of the group is long and strong.

 Group 30’s portfolio of work over a twenty five year span is impressive.
-It includes a large number of prisoner files and work on nearly all of Amnesty’s major country and regional campaigns.
+It includes a large number of case files and work on nearly all of Amnesty’s major country and regional campaigns.
 We met the family of a Moroccan political prisoner whose case we worked on for seven years.
 He telephoned us after his release.
 We’ve sent financial support to a Chilean POC who escaped to Mexico City during the repressive years of the Pinochet regime.
 In 1987 a couple from the then-Soviet Union whose cases we had worked on for four years attended a Group 30 meeting-they were among the first to be released from the Soviet Gulag by Gorbachev and they emigrated to the U.S. Group 30 has also written on behalf of a Greek conscientious objector, a Laotian ‘education camp’ prisoner, a Shi’a moslem cleric in Iraq, and a Burmese medical student arrested for distributing pro-democracy leaflets.
 We have worked on the case of a Nigerian General imprisoned for advocating a return to democracy.